5 Archaeological Discoveries That Confirmed the Bible in 2025

 The most intriguing aspect was the analysis of the two towers:

-• Tower 1 (marked in red in archaeological photos): Built in the Hellenistic period and kept intact
+• Tower 1 (marked in red in the archaeological photos): Built in the Hellenistic period and preserved intact

 • Tower 2 (marked in green): Originally Hellenistic, but collapsed and was rebuilt during the Roman period, probably in the time of Herod or Pontius Pilate

-The presence of a tower that provably collapsed and was rebuilt in the exact time when Jesus lived cannot be coincidence.
+The presence of a tower that verifiably collapsed and was rebuilt at exactly the time Jesus lived cannot be coincidence.

-Jesus was referring to a real, recent event that everyone in Jerusalem knew — the tragic collapse of one of the Siloam complex towers that killed 18 people.
+Jesus was referring to a real, recent event that everyone in Jerusalem knew about — the tragic collapse of one of the towers in the Siloam complex that killed 18 people.

-Archaeologists now raise a fascinating hypothesis: the Siloam complex may not have been just a pool, but a naumachia — a theater for naval battle simulations.
+Archaeologists are now putting forward a fascinating hypothesis: the Siloam complex may not have been merely a pool, but a naumachia — a theater for naval battle simulations.

 Evidence supporting this theory:

-• Roman influence: Herod brought Roman entertainment to Jerusalem
+• Roman influence: Herod brought Roman-style entertainment to Jerusalem

-Historian Flavius Josephus mentions that Herod introduced various types of pagan entertainment in Jerusalem, including a hippodrome that was never found.
-A naumachia would fit perfectly in this context.
+The historian Flavius Josephus mentions that Herod introduced various forms of pagan entertainment to Jerusalem, including a hippodrome that has never been found.
+A naumachia would fit perfectly within that context.

 Details Only an Eyewitness Would Know

-This is a perfect example of how apparently insignificant details in the Gospels reveal historical authenticity.
+This is a perfect example of how seemingly insignificant details in the Gospels reveal historical authenticity.

-Luke wasn't inventing an illustration.
-He was recording specific cultural references that his original readers — inhabitants of Jerusalem or recent visitors — would immediately recognize.
+Luke was not inventing an illustration.
+He was recording specific cultural references that his original readers — residents of Jerusalem or recent visitors — would have recognized immediately.

-No one writing decades later, without having been in Jerusalem, would know:
+No one writing decades later, without ever having been in Jerusalem, would know:

 • That there was a tower in Siloam